GoogleCloudPlatform/magic-modules/docs/content/develop/test.md

 1. Add the test in MMv1.
 Repeat for all the standard tests you will need.
 2. [Generate the providers]({{< ref "/get-started/generate-providers.md" >}}).
 3. From the provider, copy and paste the generated `*_generated_test.go` file into [`magic-modules/mmv1/third_party/terraform/tests`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/tests) as a new file call `*_test.go`.
-4. Using an editor of your choice, remove the `Example` suffix from all function names.
-5. Modify the tests as needed.
+4. Modify the tests as needed.
    - Remove the comments at the top of the file.
+   - Remove the `Example` suffix from all function names.
    - If beta-only fields are being tested, do the following:
      - Change the file suffix to `.go.erb`.
      - Add `<% autogen_exception -%>` to the top of the file.